ctrapnell/genome551/index.md

 1. What are the CAAT, CACCC, and TATA boxes?
 What proportion of human genes have these so-called "canonical" features?
 2. Describe the enhancer-dependent transcription assay used by Myers et al to ascertain the effect of promoter point mutants.
-3. Describe the assay used by Myers et al in Fig. 2
+3. Describe the assay used by Myers et al in Figure 2
 ------

 ## Class 3: Distal regulatory elements, Part I